 All required improvements shall be completed by the subdivider/property owner or his/her designee within one year from the date of the approval of the final plat by the Director unless waived by the department, or departments, requiring such improvements.
 If said required improvements are not completed in the specified time, or the required improvements do not operate successfully for two years after completion, the City may use the applicable bonds or other security, or any portion thereof, to complete the same, correct any deficiencies in, or make any repairs to, constructed improvements which fail to successfully operate for two years after completion and final approval.
-After approval of the final plat by the Director and recording by the County Auditor of Pierce County, the subdivider may petition for, and have established by the City of Tacoma to cover the cost of all required improvements not previously constructed.
-Planning and Development Services and/or the Public Utilities Department may authorize cancellation of the previously posted performance bond or security, or a portion thereof, for installation of the required improvements after final establishment of a local improvement district by the City Council and the execution of a contract therefore.
+After approval of the final plat by the Director and recording by the County Auditor of Pierce County, the subdivider may petition for, and have established by the City Council, a local improvement district in accordance with the state statutes and ordinances of the City of Tacoma to cover the cost of all required improvements may authorize cancellation of the previously posted performance bond or security, or a portion thereof, for installation of the required improvements after final establishment of a local improvement district by the City Council and the execution of a contract therefore.